 Change Management

 The process of change management is crucial to organizational success.
-For an organization to be sustainable, it has to go through changes that are in line with its changing business environment (Wagner et al., 2012).
-I have been a part of an organization that had to introduce a new product line that would increase the company’s competitive advantage in the market.
-However, this product’s implementation was a failure, majorly because of employee resistance.
-This resistance was largely because of the lack of some of the factors that would have led to successful change.
+For an organization to be sustainable, it must undergo changes that align with its changing business environment (Wagner et al., 2012).
+I have been a part of an organization that had to introduce a new product line to increase the company’s competitive advantage in the market.
+However, this product’s implementation failed, mainly because of employee resistance.
+This resistance was primarily because of the lack of some of the factors that would have led to successful change.

 References